nschloe/nschloe.github.io/_posts/2022-05-20-math-on-github.md

 $`a^2 + b^2 = c^2`$
 ````

-This is a very accessible syntax and ties in  nicely with other Markdown
+This syntax is Markdown-inspired and in fact ties in nicely with other Markdown
 renderers, too.
 (For example the syntax highlighter in this very code block.)

 Choosing the `$`-approach makes many things hard on the engineering side,